 Not really.
 Capital One offers loans for purchasing vehicles and financing businesses.
-The only loan Capital One offers individual borrowers is a car loan — which is great if you need a new vehicle but not good for much else.
-It does, however, offer several different business loan options like working capital, equipment and even SBA loans.
-But that’s also not helpful unless you were looking for a personal loan for business use.
+And although its car loans offer competitive rates, they’re not good for much beyond buying a car.
+Its business loans provide a bit more variety, but that’s also not helpful unless you were looking for a personal loan for business use.

 Compare more personal loan options